 The Wheeler School Health Services Department provides daily care for students during the school day.
 The Health Services staff includes two pediatric nurse specialists, a child and adolescent counselor, a health educator, and an athletic trainer.
 Drawing on our staff’s connections to an extraordinary array of health agencies, resources, and practitioners in Rhode Island and Massachusetts, our staff collaborates with parents and works closely with teachers to provide physical and behavioral health care in a vibrant community setting.

 Health Services During A Virtual Learning Term

-The Wheeler Health Center team will continue to support your students virtually during our time off-campus.
+The Wheeler Health Center team supported your students virtually during our time off-campus.
 The Health Center provides solution-focused assistance to students and families across all divisions.
 Some of the situations that we help manage include reduction of stress and anxiety, balancing academic demands, navigating social/peer issues, unexpected crises, building balanced daily schedules, prevention and wellness education, collaboration with external providers when needed and family consultations.

 Hours and locations

 The Providence Campus Health Center, located in the Madden Gym, is open and staffed by nurses from 7:30 AM to 3:30 PM.
 The school counselor has an office attached to the center and is on campus during the school day.
 The full-time Wheeler athletic trainer has a Providence office located in the Madden Gym and a Wheeler Farm office located in the Van Norman Field House.
 The athletic trainer is on the Providence campus from in the mornings, then at the Field House for after-school sports.
 The Health Center includes the nursing office space and a comfortable resting area for students.
 Watch the video above to see our expanded spaces with separate entrances for sick and wellness visits.
 For School Year 20-21, a Health Center has been created inside the Training Suite at the Wheeler Farm Campus and will also be staffed by a nurse.